The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 lease of the Queens Dublin, which he opened as a music

-hall.
+hall on the 2nd of August 1874.
 Lloyds first pantomime being

 producing two others, the last of the trio being a financial failure